o-lim/bam/README.md

   extra_args [list of strings] (optional)
       Additional arguments to pass to pkg-config.

+  extra_cflags [list of strings] (optional)
+      A list of compiler flags to append to the resulting config.

   extra_defines [list of strings] (optional)
       A list of defines to append to the resulting config.